-If your former partner will not consent to the use of mediation or to negotiation with the collaborative negotiation, then litigation, or the threat of it, may be the only tool left.
+If your former partner does not consent to the use of mediation or to negotiate with collaborative negotiation, then litigation, or the threat of it, may be the only tool left.

-Unlike mediation and the collaborative negotiation, litigation is an adversarial process in which opposing sides argue against each other in an effort to convince a judge to make an order in their favour.
-The forms and processes used by parties who are litigating family issues are largely governed by the Ontario Family Court Rules, Family Law Act, Divorce Act and the individual court’s practice directions.
+Unlike mediation and collaborative negotiation, litigation is an adversarial process in which opposing sides argue against each other in an effort to convince a judge to make an order in their favor.
+The forms and processes used by parties who are litigating family issues are largely governed by the Ontario Family Court Rules, Family Law Act, Divorce Act, and the individual Court’s practice directions.

 Settlement of some or all of the issues in dispute can occur at any stage of the litigation process, even after the trial has started.
 Settlements are encouraged.
 They are voluntary and provide a means for parties to control an outcome rather than the uncertainty of a Judge’s decision.